Gerald Howarth: First spell (1983–92)

 Howarth was first elected for the Cannock and Burntwood constituency in the Conservative landslide victory at the 1983 general election.
 Allegations of far-right sympathies were made against Howarth in a controversial January 1984 Panorama programme, "Maggie's Militant Tendency".
-Howarth and his friend Neil Hamilton both successfully sued the BBC and were each awarded £20,000 damages for libel in October 1986, with their court costs paid.
+Howarth and his close friend Neil Hamilton both sued the BBC and settled for £20,000 in damages in October 1986.

+In 1985, Howarth attracted attention for his condemnation of Channel 4's broadcast of the Tony Harrison poem "v.", tabling an Early Day Motion titled "Television Obscenity" in an unsuccessful attempt to stop the broadcast.
+Howarth described Harrison as "another probable Bolshie seeking to impose his frustrations on the rest of us", to which Harrison responded in kind, describing Howarth as "probably another idiot MP wishing to impose his intellectual limitations on the rest of us."
+Howarth later admitted he had not read the poem in full before raising his objections.

 Howarth was Parliamentary Private Secretary to Michael Spicer when Under-Secretary of State at the Department of Energy 1987–90, and as Minister of State, Department of the Environment in 1990.
+In November that year he voted for first of all Margaret Thatcher in the leadership election of the Conservative Party.
+When she resigned he voted for John Major to succeed her.

 He lost his seat at the 1992 general election.
-He was absent from parliament for five years, but was re-elected at the 1997 United Kingdom general election as MP for Aldershot.
+He was absent from parliament for five years, but was re-elected at the 1997 general election as MP for Aldershot.

 Second spell (1997–2017)

 He is a supporter of the British defence industry, when, speaking in support of the industry, he told delegates at a meeting in 2009 sponsored by the Defense Industries Council that "People who decry the defence industry should hang their heads in shame because it is a noble industry".
 He also told the meeting that, should his party attain government, he could accept the title of "Minister for War" reflecting his belief that wider Government should recognise that Great Britain is at war and support the armed forces appropriately.

 In 2001, Howarth was one of several famous faces duped into appearing on the Channel Four Brass Eye television programme; this was the "Paedogeddon" spoof episode, where he agreed to read out anti-paedophile warnings.

 In a programme in 2008 about the fall of Margaret Thatcher, Howarth told Michael Portillo that he was "gutted" when Thatcher resigned in November 1990.

 At the 2015 general election Howarth was joined in the Commons by his son-in-law, James Cartlidge, the Conservative MP for South Suffolk.
 On 20 April 2017, Howarth announced he would not be seeking re-election in the 2017 general election and now resides in Suffolk.